MicrosoftDocs/quantum-docs/articles/how-to-work-with-sessions.md

   print(f"Session: {same_session.details} \n")
   ```

-4. You can **close** a Session with `session.close()` or `workspace.close_session(session)`.
+4. You can **close** a session with `session.close()` or `workspace.close_session(session)`.

 ## Session timeouts

-A Session times out if no new job is submitted within the Session for 10 minutes.
-The Session reports a status of **TimedOut**.
-To avoid that, you can add a `with` block so the Session close() is invoked at the end of the code block.
+A session times out if no new job is submitted within the Session for 10 minutes.
+The session reports a status of **TimedOut**.
+To avoid that, you can add a `with` block so the session close() is invoked at the end of the code block.

 > [!NOTE]
 > If there're errors or bugs in your program, it might be possible that your code takes more than 10 minutes to submit a new job after their previous jobs in the Session have all completed.

-## Job failure policy within Sessions
+## Job failure policy within sessions

-The default policy for a Session when a job fails is to end that Session.
-If you try to submit any subsequent job within the same Session, they'll be rejected by the service and the Session'll report a status of **Failed**.
+The default policy for a session when a job fails is to end that Session.
+If you try to submit any subsequent job within the same session, they'll be rejected by the service and the session'll report a status of **Failed**.
 Any in progress job is attempted to be cancelled.

-However, this behavior can be changed by specifying a job failure policy of `job_failure_policy=SessionJobFailurePolicy.CONTINUE`, instead of the default `SessionJobFailurePolicy.ABORT`, when creating the Session.
+However, this behavior can be changed by specifying a job failure policy of `job_failure_policy=SessionJobFailurePolicy.CONTINUE`, instead of the default `SessionJobFailurePolicy.ABORT`, when creating the session.
 When the job failure policy is `CONTINUE`, the service continues to accept jobs.
-The Session reports a status of **Failure(s)** in this case, which will change to **Failed** once the Session is closed.
+The session reports a status of **Failure(s)** in this case, which will change to **Failed** once the session is closed.
-If the Session is never closed and times out, the status is **TimedOut** even if there's been job failures.
+If the session is never closed and times out, the status is **TimedOut** even if there's been job failures.

 ## Next steps